hutaosufe/Quantitative-trading-strategy-based-on-stock-repurchase/README.md

 The location gives a single Meteorite that is closest to the location the user inputs.

 Note: The Meteorite_Landing.csv file is too large for all Meteorites to be accounted for.

+Note: This project uses a Singly-Linked List to hold the Meteorites to analyze.